 TESOL TECHNOLOGY STANDARDS

-In late 2008 TESOL International Association (formerly Teachers of English to Speakers of Other Languages: www.tesol.org) published the TESOL Technology Standards Framework, the first set of technology standards aimed specifically at teachers and learners of English.
+In late 2008 TESOL International Association (formerly Teachers of English to Speakers of Other Languages: www.tesol.org) published the TESOL Technology Standards Framework, the first set of technology standards aimed specifically at teachers and learners of English, but readily extendable to other languages.
 I was one of six members of the writing team that drafted those standards.

 The Standards are meant to serve a number of purposes, including the following: